thmtvz/betterPrinting/README.md

 * intercepting
 * observing

-The names are enougthly sugesting.
+The names are suggesting by nature.
 They take the input values for the Console call, and operate on it before calling the Console itself.
 You can use plain values, but you can also work with functions, so you get a very dynamical experience.
 See examples for further clarification.

 ---